 What is a Green Amendment?

 Green Amendments are self executing provisions added to the bill of rights section of a constitution that recognize and protect the rights of all people, including future generations, to pure water, clean air, a stable climate, and healthy environments.
+The Connecticut Environmental Rights Amendment is Connecticut’s version of a Green Amendment.

 Overview of the CT Green Amendment